 CCS isn’t really a “new” plug, instead it adds two large DC pins underneath an otherwise existing Type 1 or Type 2 plug.
 This means that you only need one single plug for any type of charging.
 It also means that it will help with backwards compatibility too.

-The industry Australia does seem to be moving rapidly towards Mennekes as the standard AC charging plug in Australia, with a mixture of CHAdeMO and CCS 2 for DC charging – but as each new EV comes onto the market, it will be important to check it’s charging setup to be sure.
+The industry in Australia seems to be moving rapidly towards Mennekes as the standard AC charging plug in Australia, with a mixture of CHAdeMO and CCS 2 for DC charging.

 What plug does a Tesla use to charge?

 Tesla are a bit of a special case regarding charging plugs.
 They use a slightly modified Type 2 / Mennekes plug as shown above.
 For Level 1/2 AC charging it’s the same as the Type 2 / Mennekes plug standard.
 However for their Level 3 DC charging, which uses their famous Supercharger Network, they use the same Type 2 plug but with different pins.

 This means that no other cars can currently use the Supercharger Networks unfortunately.
 Given that all other manufacturers are moving to either the Type 1 or Type 2 CCS Combo plugs for both AC and DC charging there’s a lot of speculation that Tesla will do the same.

 There’s been no official word from Tesla on this yet though it makes a lot of sense.
 Tesla’s original mission was to accelerate the advent of electric cars.
 Having all cars use the same, single plug would definitely help that.